a1791796/aodi-intern-data_analytics-repo/terminal_knowledge.md

+Which terminal client did you choose?
+Why?

 I choose zsh + iterm2 because I am using Mac and its default terminal, which is based on zsh so I am pretty familiar with zsh.

+What customizations (if any) did you make?

 I don't make any customizations because the default one looks good to me

+What was the most useful command you learned today?

 It's more like a review for me:
 pwd: Print the current working directory.